Nyveon/MCStructureCleaner/README.md

 - Thanks to @DemonInTheCloset for contributing to multiprocessing and command line arugments.
 - Thanks to @lleheny0 for contributing to file validation.

+### Versions tested

+- Pre 1.12: The bug does not apply to these versions.
+- 1.13.x: 🟡 Manually
+- 1.14.x: 🟠 Untested, but should work
+- 1.15.x: 🟢 Automatically
+- 1.16.x: 🟡 Manually
+- 1.17.x: 🟠 Untested, but should work
+- 1.18.x: 🔴 Untested
+- 1.19.x: ❔ The bug might be fixed in this version.
+If anyone has information, please let me know c:

 ![MC Structure Cleaner](images/mc-structure-cleaner.png)